Table of Contents

 Step 3.
 Completing the Buyout

-After agreeing on the buyout terms, you need to formalise everything legally and financially:
+Once you’ve agreed on the buyout terms, it’s time to formalise everything legally and financially:

-- Use a conveyancer or lawyer to file paperwork to shift ownership from both names to just yours.
+- Engage a conveyancer or property lawyer to handle the paperwork for transferring the title from both names into just your name.

 - A conveyancer or property lawyer handles filing the right documents properly.